AlexShkarin/pyLabLib/docs/devices/Arcus_performax.rst

     from pylablib.devices import Arcus
     stage = Arcus.Performax4EXStage()

-The controller has only been tested with USB communication.

 .. warning::
-    There appear to be some issues with Python 3.6 which result in out-of-bounds write, memory corruption, and undefined behavior.
+    There appear to be some issues for USB-controlled devices with Python 3.6 which result in out-of-bounds write, memory corruption, and undefined behavior.
 Hence, Python 3.7+ is required to work with this device.

+RS-485 connection does not require any device-specific drivers or DLLs, but it does need RS-485 controller connected to the PC.
+Such controllers usually show up as virtual COM ports, and they typically do not need any additional drivers.

 Connection